 This requires you to have media monitoring in place, to keep track of what’s going on in your industry.
 Read our guide to media monitoring to find out how to set this up and the best free tools to use to do this.

 Once your media monitoring is in place, you also need to have a list of the main journalists that report on your industry.
 Our guide to finding journalists and their contact details talks you through how to do this.

 Your media monitoring will then alert you to any breaking news within your industry.
-Whenever there is a big piece of news that you feel you can provide an expert comment or opinion on, you just need to reach out to your list of journalists.
+Whenever there is a big piece of news that you feel you can provide expert comment or opinion on, you just need to reach out to your list of journalists.

-The other option is to sign up to platforms where journalists are looking for expert sources.
+The other option is to sign up for platforms where journalists are looking for expert sources.
 The market leader in the PR world is HARO (Help a Reporter Out).
 It’s free to use and super easy.
 Once you sign up you’re sent three emails a day with a complete list of all the stories that journalists are requesting sources for.

 Here’s an example of a typical request you receive via HARO:

 You can then respond to any requests that match your expertise.
 But be warned, the average request gets a lot of responses from would be sources.
 So just focus on requests where you can clearly demonstrate your expertise and suitability.

 SourceBottle is another platform that’s free to use.
 While it’s smaller than HARO, it comes with the benefit of being able to filter the requests you receive by industry.
 Sign up to both and double your chances of winning earned media with backlinks.